 Another trend is the growing emphasis on real-world applications of functions.
 Educators are increasingly using examples from science, engineering, economics, and other fields to illustrate the relevance of functions and their graphs.
 This helps students see the practical value of mathematics and motivates them to learn.

 Recent developments include the use of machine learning and artificial intelligence to approximate and model functions from data.
-These techniques can be used to find functions that fit a given set of data points, even when the underlying relationship is unknown or complex.
+But these techniques can be used to find functions that fit a given set of data points, even when the underlying relationship is unknown or complex.
 This has applications in areas like data analysis, prediction, and control.

 Tips and Expert Advice